 You all know the feeling: You’ve got one big table in your database, and it’s getting slower and slower.
-Your app gets bottlenecked; user experience takes a dive.
+Your app gets bottlenecked; the user experience takes a dive.
 These aren’t happy times.

 When you have data streaming into PostgreSQL constantly, sooner or later you end up with these big, slow tables.
-Luckily, the PostgreSQL ecosystem offers a range of partitioning techniques to optimize the performance and maintenance of these datasets.
+Luckily, the PostgreSQL ecosystem offers a range of data partitioning techniques to optimize the performance and maintenance of these datasets.
 Among these partitioning methodologies, there are two that stand out as the most popular: Timescale's hypertables (optimized for time-based/range partitioning) and the pg_partman extension.

 While both approaches aim to simplify partitioning, this article explores why we believe Timescale's hypertables present compelling advantages over pg_partman.